jingxia/CarND-MPC-Project/README.md

 The waypoints are preprocessed by transforming them to the vehicle's perspective (see main.cpp lines 108-113).
 This simplifies the process to fit a polynomial to the waypoints because the vehicle's x and y coordinates are now at the origin (0, 0) and the orientation angle is also zero.

+With experimentation, it's discovered that there's an optimal point for how long you are overlooking, i.e., number of waypoints to consider when fitting the polynomial line (MPC.cpp lines 117 - 118).
+Too many waypoints will result in a less locally fitted line, making the car to go wild especially when there's S shape turn ahead.
+Too few waypoints results in the car not turning enough.

+Also there's an optimal point for the degree of fitted line.
+3 turns out to be good.
+I've tried other values, but some result in very weird predictions.

 * Model Predictive Control with Latency:

-The approach to dealing with latency was twofold (not counting simply limiting the speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (which happens to be the timestep interval) the actuations are applied another timestep later, so the equations have been altered to account for this (MPC.cpp lines 104-107).
+The approach to dealing with latency was twofold (not counting simply limiting the speed): the original kinematic equations depend upon the actuations from the previous timestep, but with a delay of 100ms (which happens to be the timestep interval) the actuations are applied another timestep later, so the equations have been altered to account for this (MPC.cpp lines 100-103).